FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 The locking system is only intended to reduce the risk of frequent reoccurring recoveries.

 You can enable this locking system by setting `lockOptions.disableLocks = false` in the cluster spec.
-The locking system is automatically enabled by default for any cluster that has multiple regions in its database configuration, a `zoneCount` greater than 1 in its fault domain configuration, or `redundancyMode` equal to `three_data_hall`.
+The locking system is automatically enabled by default for any cluster that has multiple regions in its database configuration, a `zoneCount` greater than 1 in its fault domain configuration, or `redundancy_mode` equal to `three_data_hall`.

 The locking system uses the `processGroupIDPrefix` from the cluster spec to identify an process group of the operator.
 Make sure to set this to a unique value for each Kubernetes cluster, both to support the locking system and to prevent duplicate process group IDs.